 dynamic state of the labor market.

-In the fourth quarter of 2015, gross job gains from opening and
+In the third quarter of 2017, gross job losses from closing and contracting private-sector establishments

 - Quarterly Data on Business Employment Dynamics (HTML) (PDF) — this release includes updates for the private sector as a whole and for firm size classes.

 - Quarterly Data From BLS on Business Employment Dynamics by State (TXT) (PDF) — State-level Business Employment Dynamics.

 - Firm Size Class Quarterly Data (HTML) (PDF) — this initial release of firm size class data includes analysis of data series that begin in 1992.

 - Subscribe to the BLS News Service — receive the Quarterly Data on Business Employment Dynamics news releases by e-mail.

 - Series Report —Already know the series identifier for the statistic you want?
 Use this shortcut to retrieve your data.

 - Flat files FTP Site —For those who want it all.
 Download a flat file of the entire database or large subset of the database.